-Measure and cut 2 pieces of the outer fabric that are 21 inches wide and 20 inches long.
+Measure and cut 2 pieces of the outer fabric that are 21″ wide and 20″ long.

-Cut 2 pieces of the lining that are also 21 by 20 inches.
+Cut 2 pieces of the lining that are also 21″ wide by 20″ in height.

-This other bag is made with canvas, a printed quilting cotton, and cotton webbing.
-This one is 12 by 10 by 6 inches.
-Cut 17 inch squares to make this size.
+I made another smaller bag with canvas, a printed quilting cotton, and cotton webbing.
+This one is 12.5″ high by 10″ wide by 6″ deep.
+Cut 17″ squares to make this size.

 You can use either the outer fabric or webbing for the handles.
-If you’re using the fabric, cut two pieces that are 5 by 22 inches.
-If you’re using webbing, cut two 22 inch pieces.
+If you’re using the fabric, cut two pieces that are 5″ by 22″.
+If you’re using webbing, cut two 22″ pieces.

 Line up the outer pieces with right sides facing and pin the bottom.